micheal-earl/roque/DESIGNDOC.md

 #### Qi Refining
 _Qi refining will be one of the main progression tools in the game.
 You progress through the stages primarily through Qi refinement.
 The better your Qi refinement technique, the more quickly you can progress.
 However, not all Qi refinement techniques are made equal and some may require you to satisfy unique constraints to fully utilize them._

-_Qi refinement techniques are tied to one of the 4 main Qi groups (Primary, Tertiary, Martial, Balance) Example: If you have a primary qi refinement technique it can increase your Qi in Fire, Water, Metal, Earth, or Wood._
+_Qi refinement techniques are tied to one of the 4 main Qi groups (Primary, Tertiary, Martial, Balance) Example: If you have a primary Qi refinement technique it can increase your Qi in Fire, Water, Metal, Earth, or Wood._
 - Standard Qi Refinement Techniques
 - Unique Qi Refinement Techniques
   - Slaughter Refinement